The best performance of this Premier League campaign - Huddersfield Town fans on Manchester City draw

 Bryan, Slaithwaite

-A Monumental performance from Huddersfield Town – they fully deserved the point and could have snatched it at the end.
+A monumental performance from Huddersfield Town – they fully deserved the point and could have snatched it at the end.

 Superb defensively and the best midfield display for some time - let's keep this up for the remaining two games and we should get the point(s) we need.